 The reflective detailing is featured in key areas to keep you safe and visible on urban runs.

-Drawing on the expertise of their popular Flashlight cycle clothing collection, dhb have added a reflective print to these tights.
-Strategically placed to make you visible to other road users, these run tights are perfect for those autumn and winter runs.
+The Gel Kayano 28 running shoes from Asics are a popular cushioned shoe with added support, now with a reflective print.
+Strategically placed to make you visible to other pedestrians and road users, these run shoes are perfect for those autumn and winter runs.